ketangupta1/Elastic-Search/README.md

         }
       }

-- Creating new index with same mapping and settings:
+- Creating new index with same mapping and settings( Copying index ):
   First copy the mappings and settings from the old index.

       GET old_index_name/_mappings